 Mr. Aronoff has a lifelong background in art, music, and creating writing.
 He has lived, studied, and taught in Europe and Southeast Asia.
 He has experience studying and living in Tibetan Buddhist monasteries and temples, working with orphans and education programs in South India, as well as studying and learning Buddhist philosophy, psychology and phenomenology in various monasteries in India, Europe, Canada, and the U.S. He also has experience working with, mentoring, and tutoring children.
 After years abroad traveling and touring in musical arts based out of Los Angeles California, Mr. Aronoff returned to his hometown to focus on service work.

-Mr. Aronoff holds provisional licensure as an LMHCA (Licensed Mental Health Counselor Associate), and is under the supervision of senior staff.
 Mr. Aronoff enjoys working with a wide age range of adolescents through senior citizens, and strives for expanding cultural sensitivity.
-He has experience and competency working with anxiety, depression, trauma, life skills development, grief and loss, relationships/marriage, separation/divorce, addiction, and spiritual/religious/higher power practices and exploration.
+He has experience and competency working with anxiety, depression, trauma, substance use, life skills development, grief and loss, relationships/marriage, separation/divorce, addiction, and spiritual/religious/higher power practices and exploration.